US Cooperation With Partners Causing China "Heartburn" -Campbell - ExBulletin

-WASHINGTON (Reuters) – Expanding U.S. cooperation with its partners is causing “heartburn” in China, and Chinese President Xi Jinping has made it clear to President Joe Biden in a virtual meeting that Washington’s work to Strengthening ties with its allies represented Cold War thinking, the Indo-Pacific White House the coordinator said on Friday.
+WASHINGTON, Nov.
+19 (Reuters) – Expanding US cooperation with its partners is causing “heartburn” in China, and Chinese President Xi Jinping made it clear to President Joe Biden in a virtual meeting that the Washington’s work to strengthen ties with its allies represented Cold War thinking, according to the White House the Indo-Pacific coordinator said on Friday.

 Kurt Campbell said the Quad group consisting of the United States, India, Japan and Australia aims to expand cooperation and that Japan has agreed to host a meeting of the group in 2022.